GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When program developers are not territorial about their code and encourage others to look for bugs and potential improvements, progress speeds up dramatically.
+> ### The really great programs I've written have all been ones that I have thought about for a huge amount of time before I ever wrote them.
 >
-> ~ *Gerald Weinberg*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts